9 Creative SFX Sound Design Tricks

 Alternatively, there are many great stereo imaging plugins that allow you to manipulate width and symmetry between the left and right channels.
 Take caution when applying these techniques, as this sort of manipulation can cause comb filtering and phase issues if applied too drastically.
 Check your audio in mono to make sure that the left and right channels don’t cancel each other out when folded down.

 Widening up “SFX Cellar - Rolling Thunder With Low Rumbling” using the Haas Effect gives it a more spacious presence in the stereo field.
 A duplicate instance was created, panned to the opposite side, and delayed by 20ms.

 You can always find some hidden gems by reversing a sound or stretching it along the timeline.
 Trying this technique on different sound effects throughout your project may present you a piece of audio that can be used as a standalone effect or layering component.
 Try chopping up an audio file and reversing/stretching different pieces of it.
 Sometimes, extreme stretching can result in some awesome glitchy bits for your project!

 Most DAW’s come with some type of signal generator that includes different waveforms and colored noise options.
-While these may be fairly underwhelming on their own, they are a great place to start when attempting to produce effects from scratch or building a texture element.
+While these may be fairly underwhelming on their own, they are a great place to start when starting the sound design process, attempting to produce effects from scratch, or building a texture element.
 Print different signals and experiment with them using the above techniques to see if they can be of any use in your project.